opilewski/BetterDep-FInal/README.md

 * Node.js > 6.0
 * NPM / Yarn
 * MongoDB
+* A GitHub account (we are using GitHub verification for logging in, so an account must be used to log in.
+This can be changed later, our team was unsure how to implement verification so we used GitHub for this purpose)

 First, install the necessary dependencies using either NPM or Yarn:
 ```